-I’ve been getting Botox for the past 18 months and I’ve never once been shy to admit it.
+I’ve been getting Botox since I was 26 years old and I’ve never once been shy to admit it.
+If you want to get botox for aesthetic enhancement reasons, that’s completely your own choice.
+There’s nothing to be ashamed of.
 Why should I be?
 It’s a part of my beauty routine and I’ve only ever felt true, deep gratitude at the results.
 I inherited a deep frown line between my eyes from my mom and just after I turned 25, I noticed it getting ever-deeper.
 It often made me look tired and angry, so why not get rid of it?

 I’ve only ever been to one doctor for my Botox, Dr. Cara Duminy, who I would go so far as to call a Botox Artiste.
 Cara is a qualified GP with a particular interest in Aesthetics.
 The first time I visited her practise, I was really nervous.
 I didn’t know much about Botox and its side-effects, and I was scared that I’d walk out looking surprised or with paralysed eyebrows.
 But Cara was very straight with me about every single aspect of the product and the treatment, and I felt super comfortable with her.

 The results made me so happy I couldn’t stop staring at myself for the first few days.
 I didn’t look shocked or swollen.
 I just had a really smooth forehead and dramatically reduced frown lines.
 I felt and looked great.
-Since then I’ve been back twice and I’ve always been so pleased with the results, which for me, last about 4-5 months.
+Since then I’ve been back every 4-6 months and I’ve always been so pleased with the results (which for me, last about 4-5 months).

 Would I recommend getting Botox from anyone other than a medical doctor?
 No. In the same way that I wouldn’t recommend getting your eyebrows tattooed by a hairdresser.
 I’ve heard people tell me that they get their dentist to do it or that the lady who does their wax is offering it, but I would not allow that to happen to my face.
 In the same way that I want an eyebrow expert and fanatic to work on my brows, I only want to Botox expert and fanatic to work on my face.